eBay Tips

 Insertion fees — when you pay just to list

-• Business sellers without a Shop subscription: the free allowance is high (typically 1,000 fixed-price listings/month in most categories).
-Beyond that, £0.30 per listing.
+• Business sellers have no Shop subscription: the free allowance is usually 1,000 fixed-price listings/month in most categories.
+After that, £0.30 per listing.

-• eBay Motors listings: always charged a non-refundable insertion fee — see the Motors section.
+• eBay Motors listings: always pay a non-refundable insertion fee — see the Motors section.

-• Reserve auction listings: the reserve fee is itself a form of insertion charge (refundable if the item sells).
+• Reserve auction listings: the reserve fee is a kind of insertion charge (refundable if the item sells).

 • Listing upgrades: Subtitle (£2), Gallery Plus (£2.50 — free in Clothes/Shoes/Accessories, Home/Furniture/DIY and Pet Supplies), International Site Visibility (business: 25p fixed-price / 4p–13p auction by start price ex VAT; private: 30p fixed-price / 5p–15p auction inc VAT), Special Duration 1-/3-day (35p), Scheduler and Buy It Now upgrade (both free).
 Reserve Price 4% of reserve, capped at £150, charged whether or not the item sells.
-All charged at listing time, non-refundable.
-Automatic relists/renewals don't re-charge the upgrade fee; manual relists do.
+You pay all of these at listing time, and they're non-refundable.
+Automatic relists and renewals don't re-charge the upgrade fee; manual relists do.

-If you're consistently listing 400+ items a month as a private seller, an eBay Shop subscription unlocks a much higher allowance and is often cheaper than paying £0.35 × hundreds of overage listings.
-Use the Shop Tier Calculator to find the break-even for your volume.
+Listing 400+ items a month as a private seller?
+An eBay Shop subscription unlocks a bigger allowance.
+It's often cheaper than paying £0.35 on hundreds of extra listings.
+Use the Shop Tier Calculator to find your break-even.

 Auction fees — same FVF, plus reserve price fee if you set one

-A common myth: auctions cost more than Buy It Now on eBay UK.
-They don't — the Final Value Fee, per-order fee, and regulatory fee are identical for both formats.
-What changes is the optional Reserve Price Fee.
+Auctions don't cost more than Buy It Now.
+The Final Value Fee, per-order fee, and regulatory fee are the same.
+The only extra is the optional Reserve Price Fee.

 eBay Motors UK fees — selling cars, motorcycles, and vans

-• Classified Ad — highest listing fee, but no FVF on sale.
-Buyer and seller complete the transaction off eBay.
-Cheapest end-to-end for vehicles likely to sell, since the FVF cap is bypassed entirely.
+• Classified Ad — highest listing fee, but no FVF when it sells.
+You finish the deal off eBay.
+Cheapest overall for vehicles that will sell.

-• Auction-style — lower listing fee, plus an FVF of 0.9–1% (capped) when the vehicle sells.
-Optional Buy It Now and Reserve Price add-ons.
+• Auction-style — lower listing fee, plus a capped FVF of 0.9–1% when it sells.
+Buy It Now and Reserve Price are optional add-ons.

-• Fixed price — same listing fee and FVF rate as auction, but no auction mechanics.
+• Fixed price — same listing fee and FVF rate as auction, but no bidding.

 Motors fees for private sellers (inc. VAT)